Barbados National Anthem

 — All civilians present in the playing of the national anthem should stand at attention and men should have bared heads.
 Individuals wearing uniforms should behave according to any instructions given.

-— The national anthem should be played for the purposes of a salute or ceremonial/official occasions, and on the arrival or departure of important or noteworthy persons such as the Governor General, a member of the Royal Family, foreign dignitaries, and so on.
+— The national anthem should be played for a salute or ceremonial/official occasions, and on the arrival or departure of important or noteworthy persons such as the Governor General, a member of the Royal Family, foreign dignitaries, and so on.

 — The national anthem should be played at the beginning of all public performances in a cinema house.

-— The anthem may also be played in circumstances when toasts are proposed at official functions, as well as at the end of any general public function.
+— The anthem may also be represented in circumstances when toasts are proposed at official functions, as well as at the end of any general public service.

-— The Barbadian national anthem should only be played at the officially recognised tempo and should not be parodied or used for the purposes of advertising.
+— The Barbadian national anthem should only be played at the officially recognized tempo and should not be parodied or used for advertising.

-— When one or more other national anthems are being played, the Bajan anthem must be played last.
+— When one or more other national songs are played, the Bajan Anthem must be played last.

 In Plenty and In Time of Need